hunglongtrangithub/emerse/README.md

 # EMERSE Summarization
-This project builds a binary file executing from python script using PyInstaller, which serves a summarization model on nvidia machine with GPU on PORT 5000
+This project builds a Flask server that serves clinical document summarization models on NVIDIA machine with GPU on PORT 5000

 # Development
 ## Prerequisites